-- 7. The Inter-Member Transfer must be initiated on the HCR with the application form, Player's registration and Release attached before the first game in which the Player is to participate. - 8.
-The Member to which such application is being made must reply to the applicant Member with its approval or rejection of the application, within three (3) business days of receiving such application.
+- three (3) business days of receiving such application.
 In case of rejection, the reasons for the rejection must be stated.
-Any rejection without reasons shall be deemed to be an approval of the transfer. - 9.
-The provisions in Regulations H.6, H.7, H.8 shall not apply from May 1 to July 31 of each year. - 10.
-For further clarification of the regulations regarding Inter-Member Transfers, it is noted that a Player who does not require a Release under exceptions listed in Regulation G.9 must possess an Inter-Member Transfer before participating with any Team registered within the new Member.
+Any rejection without reasons shall be deemed to be an approval of the transfer. - 8.
+The provisions in Regulations H.5 H.6 H.7 shall not apply from May 1 to July 31 of each year. - For further clarification of the regulations regarding Inter-Member Transfers, it is noted that a Player who does not require a Release under exceptions listed in Regulation G.9 must possess an Inter-Member Transfer before participating with any Team registered within the new Member.